ans Holbein's so-called great dance of death became incredibly popular.

 between 1522 and 1526, but for several years the woodcuts were only published in the form

-only consist of 40 woodcuts with
+Most of these issues only consisted of 40 woodcuts with

 the astrologer missing.